 Complement 3 (C3) glomerulopathy is a rare disease that affects kidney function and can lead to long-term health problems.
 Some people with C3 glomerulopathy develop severe complications that affect life expectancy.
 In this article, we’ll cover how C3 glomerulopathy may affect life expectancy and ways people living with the condition may be able to improve their outcomes.

-Researchers estimate that in the United States, the prevalence of C3 glomerulopathy is just 1 to 3 cases per one million people.
 C3 glomerulopathy happens when a part of the immune system called the alternative complement pathway doesn’t function normally.
-This pathway involves proteins such as C3, which helps — or complements — the immune system to get rid of infections or toxic substances that may harm the body.
+This pathway involves proteins such as C3, which helps — or complements — the immune system as it gets rid of infections or toxic substances that may harm the body.
 Your kidneys’ main function is to filter your blood and remove these substances through your urine.

 Normally, the kidneys filter out harmful substances through tiny structures called glomeruli.
 In people with C3 glomerulopathy, the glomeruli become damaged because the alternative complement pathway is too active.
-As a result, the C3 proteins break into pieces and get trapped in the glomeruli, causing inflammation.
+As a result, the C3 proteins break into fragments and get trapped in the glomeruli, causing inflammation.
 The damaged glomeruli can’t filter blood properly, so harmful substances build up and lead to poor kidney function and other problems.

 Unfortunately, end-stage kidney disease is a common complication of C3 glomerulopathy — it occurs in up to 50 percent of adults within 10 years of their diagnosis.
 End-stage kidney disease happens when the glomerular filtration rate, a measure of kidney function, drops below 15 milliliters per minute.
 If it’s not addressed in time, kidney failure can be fatal.